 3 – Nonverbal Communication Matters

-Whether or not you believe the frequently quoted statistic that 93% of communication is nonverbal, body language and vocal tonality are extremely important when communicating with other people (especially in a business context).
+Whether or not you believe nonverbal communication, body language and vocal tonality are extremely important when communicating with other people (especially in a business context).

 If your words are positive, yet your voice is tense and your body language is contracted, people will view you with distrust.